 - The duties of the position do not involve academic research, classroom or laboratory instructional or support duties, tutoring, or other duties that are academic in nature.
 If you're performing those types of work, you must be assigned to a student academic title.

 - Student non-academic jobs may include a wide variety of non-academic duties.
 Examples include:

 - duties related to operation of university facilities

 - data entry and technical support

 - duties related to business operations and planning

-- support services for conferences and programs
+- support services for conferences, programs, and events

 - To work in a student non-academic job title (other than Non-Affiliated Student Worker, Student Camp Worker, or Camp Resident Assistant), you must be admitted to the university and meet these additional requirements:

 - To be eligible for a fall or spring semester assignment, you must be enrolled in at least six semester credit hours for that semester.

 - To be eligible for a summer assignment, you must: